 Kurt Fearnley AO

-Wheelchair Racing: Kurt Fearnley is a three-time Paralympic gold medallist (Athens, 2004 and Beijing, 2008) and two-time Commonwealth Games gold medallist (Delhi, 2010 and Gold Coast, 2018).
-He has won over 30 marathons, including 10 marathons in 2007 and three straight New York marathon titles, in a career spanning more than 20 years.
-In total, Kurt has 13 Paralympic medals spanning across 5 games.
+Kurt Fearnley is a three-time Paralympic gold medallist (Athens, 2004 and Beijing, 2008) and two-time Commonwealth Games gold medallists (Delhi, 2010 and Gold Coast, 2018).
+He has won over 30 marathons in his career.
+Kurt has Thirteen Paralympic medals spanning across 5 games.
 He's also a 6 times world champion from 800m to the marathon.
-Kurt was able to finish a 20-year representative career with a dominant Gold Medal performance at the Gold Coast 2018 Commonwealth Games, whilst also receiving the honour of carrying the Australian Flag into the Closing Ceremony.
+Kurt finished a 20-year representative career with a dominant Gold Medal performance at the Gold Coast 2018 Commonwealth Games, also receiving the honour of carrying the Australian Flag into the Closing Ceremony.